Daniel-Peace/senior_project/chat429.md

 ## Overview
 This project, developed in Go, uses TCP sockets to create a Discord-like program that allows users to connect to a server where they can join various text chats and talk to friends. it provides a framework similar to Discord in that there is an admin that can give roles to users and create and delete channels.

+*More information to be added soon!*